kvb2univpitt/ontology-store/docs/QUICK_INSTALL.md

 # OntologyStore Quick Installation Guide

-A simple guide for installing the OntologyStore software.
+A guide for installing the OntologyStore software.

 ## Prerequisites